 We drank it anyway for the first couple of days, but after several locals emphatically told us not to drink it (they seemed a bit horrified that we were drinking it in the first place) and my stomach started to protest a bit, we switched to bottled.

-… And not only on the left, they drive in a way that felt quite reckless to us.
+… And not only on the left, but they also drove in a way that felt quite reckless to us.

-If you’re planning on renting a car in Malta, be sure to come prepared for a driving experience that will require all of your concentration!
+If you’re planning to rent a car in Malta, be sure to come prepared for a driving experience that will require all of your concentration!